Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 The demonstrator should exercise caution when touching the lid especially, as it will be very hot when you come back to it.
 Keep trough of water nearby to submerge the lid and cool completely.

-In case of accident, run burned areas under tepid water for 10 mins or until it stops hurting - whichever is longer.
+In case of accident, run burned areas under cool (not cold) water for at least 20 mins or until it stops hurting - whichever is longer.
 Summon a first aider to assist the casualty.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4